-Indicators for adverse impacts on sustainability factors mentioned in Table 1 of Annex 1 of Regulation (EU) 2022/1288 are taken into account by the Index provider when applying value-based and norms-based exclusions as set out in the Index methodology and below.
+Indicators for adverse impacts on sustainability factors are taken into account by the Index provider as appropriate to the Index family

 The indices incorporate the Sustainalytics' Global Standards Screening (GSS), screening out on a timely basis any issuers violating the international norms and standards.
 The basis of the GSS assessments is the United Nations (UN) Global Compact Principles.